shapeshed/shapeshed.com/content/post/creating-a-basic-site-with-node-and-express.md

 [Git][8] is a version control system that is used heavily in the Node.js ecosystem, particulary with [Github][9].
 If you aren't familiar with Git [Scott Chacon][12] is your go-to man.
 He's written extensively and eloquently on Git for beginners and experts.
 Checkout [Gitcasts][10] for if you are a beginner and [ProGit][11] for more advanced stuff.
 We are going to use git to version our site and publish it so let's set up our repo now.
 If your Express server is still running hit CTRL + C to stop it.

     git init
+    echo 'node_modules' > .gitignore
     git add .
     git commit -m 'initial commit'

 ## Developing Node.js sites

-Normally when you develop a Node.js site you'll need ot restart your application each time you make a change.
+Normally when you develop a Node.js site you'll need to restart your application each time you make a change.
 Thankfully our home-grown British JavaScript genius [Remy Sharp][24] has solved this problem with [nodemon][25].
 Nodemon will reload your application each time it changes so you don't need to restart it.
 If you have used [Shotgun][26] for Ruby with [Sinatra][36] it is similar to that.
 To install run

     npm install -g nodemon

 Then you can start your app with

-    nodemon
+    DEBUG=express_example:* nodemon

 Nodemon automatically looks in your project setting to find the appropriate files and setting to start your server.
 If this does not work try:

-    nodemon app.js
+    DEBUG=express_example nodemon npm start

 Using nodemon means you don't have to restart your app each time you make a change.
 For more infomation on nodemon see the [README][27]